Close Menu

 Reservoir Entry

-The park entry fee is $12 per non-resident.
+The park entry fee is $12 per non-resident adult.
 Please note that while we love dogs in Boulder, they are not allowed at the Res from mid-May to Labor Day.

 icon